 Water-proof and wireless devices are best

-Wearable alert systems with waterproof and wireless capabilities are often the best to use because you do not need to take them off when showering or dealing with water in anyway.
-Water proof devices are often very useful in medical cases as the shower is the place where many falls happen.
+The wearable life alert system with waterproof and wireless capabilities are often the best to use because you do not need to take them off when showering or dealing with water in any way.
+Waterproof devices are often very useful in medical cases as the shower is the place where many falls happen.

 Make the wearable device part of your daily accessories

 You should make a habit of always wearing your alert systems.
 And if you don’t wear it, integrate it into your daily accessories like making it a key holder for your car or house keys.
 In this way, your device will never be forgotten at home or absent when you need it.

 Unless in medical wearables, always wear you wearable alert system in a place where criminals cannot see it.
 If they see it, they may destroy it or try to harm you for alerting the authorities of their crime.
 Wearing it as a necklace under your shirt is often a good place.
 You can also conceal it in your pockets but always make it easily reachable.

 Many alert systems work with your phone to be able to determine and send you location using GPS.
 This often uses a lot of your phone’s battery, so make sure that your phone battery is never very low.

 Although many do not require recharging for many years, the last thing anybody will want is to try to alert emergency from their wearable alert system and device only to see that the battery of the device has run out.
 To avoid this determine the duration of your device’s battery and set reminders on your phone about when to replace or charge them.